Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/docs-conceptual/PowerShell-logfile.md

 #Where can I find the PowerShell log file?

 Azure AD PowerShell maintains a log file for diagnostic purposes.
-You can find this group here:
+You can find this file here:

 ```powershell
 C:\Users\<alias>\AppData\Local\Microsoft\AzureAD\Powershell\AzureADPowershell_<sessionStartTimeStamp>.log